factorial-io/tobey/README.md

 instead, it adapts to each host's capabilities, adjusting the rate limit in real time based on feedback from headers or other factors.

-This dynamic adjustment is essential because maximizing throughput requires using the host’s capacity without overloading it.
+This dynamic adjustment is essential.
 To manage these rate limits effectively, Tobey employs a rate-limited work queue that abstracts away the complexities of dynamic rate limiting from other parts of the system.
 The goal is to focus on maintaining a steady flow of requests without overwhelming